mouseless/learn-nuxt/pages.md

 > :warning:
 >
 > Use `<ContentQuery>` only if you know what you're doing, because it works in
 > the render stage.
-If you're not too sure, use `queryContent()` instead, which
+Otherwise, we strongly suggest usage of `queryContent()`
-> runs in the setup stage.
+> which runs once in setup stage.

 Demo is at [/demo/content-query](/demo/content-query)